SarthakSoni31/SarthakSoni31/README.md

 # Hi there, I'm Sarthak 👋

-🚀 BTech CSE Student | Full-Stack Developer | Data Engineering Enthusiast**
+🚀 BTech CSE Student | Full-Stack Developer

 I love building modern web apps, working with data, and learning new technologies by building projects.
 Currently focused on **Data Engineering** and **scalable full-stack applications**.
 Building projects in **Node.js, Express, Next.js, and MongoDB**